Generalized Least Squares Kernelized Tensor Factorization: Related work

-A key innovation of GLSKF lies in its additive integration of complementary components: a global low-rank kernelized factorization and a locally correlated residual module.
-The idea of separately modeling global and local correlations through distinct components has been studied in various contexts.
-For example, in probabilistic spatial modeling, \cite{sang2012full, katzfuss2013bayesian} combined reduced-rank covariance approximations with tapered, compactly supported covariances to capture long-range and short-scale dependencies in large spatial datasets.
-Similarly, in functional data analysis, \cite{descary2019functional, masak2022random} augmented matrix completion with banded covariances for process estimation.
-However, these approaches often incur high computational costs for multidimensional data with missing entries, as missing data disrupt the Kronecker structure of covariance matrices.
+\paragraph*{Global-local frameworks} A key feature of GLSKF is its additive integration of two complementary components: a global kernelized low-rank factorization and a locally correlated residual.
+The idea of decomposing data variation into global and local components has been studied in several related contexts.
+In large-scale spatial modeling, for example,~\cite{sang2012full,katzfuss2013bayesian} combined reduced-rank covariance approximations with tapered, compactly supported covariance functions to capture both long-range and short-range spatial dependencies.
+Similarly, in functional data analysis,~\cite{descary2019functional,masak2022random} incorporated banded covariance structures into matrix completion (MC) or process estimation to model local dependence.
+These methods provide important precedents for global-local covariance modeling, but they are not primarily designed for high-dimensional tensor completion with complex missing patterns.
+In particular, missing entries may disrupt the Kronecker or structured covariance operations that are typically exploited for scalable computation.

-More recently, additive low-rank models have been combined with plug-and-play (PnP) modules incorporating neural networks to encode local priors \cite{zhao2021tensor}.
-While effective, these neural network-based components often lack the interpretability and simplicity provided by covariance-based modeling.
-In contrast, GLSKF employs a generalized least squares (GLS) loss to model correlated residuals within a kernel-smoothed low-rank framework.
-A related approach using GLS to impose correlations on model errors was proposed in \cite{allen2014generalized}.
-However, their method integrates out the local component, applying constraints solely to the global low-rank space and thus failing to handle missing data effectively.
+More recently, additive low-rank models have been combined with plug-and-play (PnP) neural modules to encode local priors, such as the global-local-nonlocal (GLON) model~\cite{zhao2021tensor}.
+While effective, these neural network-based components often lack the interpretability and structural transparency offered by covariance-based modeling.
+In contrast, GLSKF employs a {GLS} loss to model correlated residuals within a kernel-smoothed low-rank framework.
+A related use of GLS to impose correlations on model errors was proposed in~\cite{allen2014generalized}.
+However, their method integrates out the local component and applies constraints solely to the global low-rank space, which limits the ability to handle missing data efficiently.

-The most closely related work to GLSKF is the Bayesian complementary kernelized model (BCKL) \cite{lei2022bayesian_com}, designed for Bayesian inference in multidimensional spatiotemporal data.
-While both GLSKF and BCKL utilize an additive structure, their primary objectives differ: GLSKF focuses on scalable estimation, whereas BCKL emphasizes uncertainty quantification.
-BCKL depends on computationally intensive MCMC methods, often requiring thousands of iterations to approximate the posterior distributions of factor parameters and GP hyperparameters.
-In contrast, GLSKF leverages efficient iterative optimization with carefully designed procedures tailored to each variable, achieving deterministic point estimates.
-This approach significantly reduces computational costs while ensuring high accuracy.